AppleDog77/SkyBalloon/sky_balloon_od/readme.txt

 ++Sky Balloon v1.0.0 Readme++
 Created by Odie at odiesocean.wordpress.com and appledog77.github.io.

 My second ever balloon!
 Fly into the vast blue skies with this freeballoon!
 I love cloudwatching, so I decided to make this for the Etc. Jam 2023.
 Doesn't go with any particular ghost I've made yet, so use it for any ghost you wish!
-In fact, it's public domain :D

 Contact: derederedoggy@gmail.com